Types of socialism: Maoism

-A key concept that distinguishes Maoism from other left-wing ideologies is the belief that the class struggle continues throughout the entire socialist period, as a result of the fundamental antagonistic contradiction between capitalism and communism.
-Even when the proletariat has seized state power through a socialist revolution, the potential remains for a bourgeoisie to restore capitalism.
-Indeed, Mao famously stated that "the bourgeoisie [in a socialist country] is right inside the Communist Party itself", implying that corrupt Party officials would subvert socialism if not prevented.
+A key concept that distinguishes Maoism from other left-wing ideologies is the belief that class struggle continues throughout the entire socialist period as a result of the fundamental antagonistic contradiction between capitalism and communism.
+Even when the proletariat has seized state power through a socialist revolution, the potential remains for the bourgeoisie to restore capitalism.
+Mao famously stated that "the bourgeoisie [in a socialist country] is right inside the Communist Party itself", implying that corrupt Party officials would subvert socialism if not prevented.

-Unlike the earlier forms of Marxism–Leninism in which the urban proletariat was seen as the main source of revolution, and the countryside was largely ignored, Mao focused on the peasantry as a revolutionary force which, he said, could be mobilized by a Communist Party with their knowledge and leadership.
+Unlike earlier forms of Marxism–Leninism in which the urban proletariat was seen as the main source of revolution, Mao focused on the peasantry as a revolutionary force that, he said, could be mobilized by a Communist Party with its knowledge and leadership.

-Unlike most other political ideologies, including other socialist and Marxist ones, Maoism contains an integral military doctrine and explicitly connects its political ideology with military strategy.
-In Maoist thought, "political power comes from the barrel of the gun" (one of Mao's quotes), and the peasantry can be mobilized to undertake a "people's war" of armed struggle involving guerrilla warfare.
+Unlike most other political ideologies, Maoism includes an integral military doctrine and explicitly connects its political ideology with military strategy.
+In Maoist thought, "political power comes from the barrel of the gun" and the peasantry can be mobilized to wage a "people's war" of armed struggle involving guerrilla warfare.

-Since the death of Mao and the reforms of Deng, most of the parties explicitly defining themselves as "Maoist" have disappeared, but various communist groups around the world, particularly armed ones like the Unified Communist Party of Nepal (Maoist), the CPI (Maoist) and CPI (ML) of India and the New People's Army of the Philippines, continue to advance Maoist ideas and get press attention for them.
-These groups generally have the idea that Mao's ideas were betrayed before they could be fully or properly implemented.
+Since the death of Mao and the reforms of Deng Xiaoping, most of the parties explicitly defining themselves as "Maoist" have disappeared, but various communist groups around the world, particularly armed ones like the Unified Communist Party of Nepal (Maoist), the CPI (Maoist) and CPI (ML) of India, and the New People's Army of the Philippines, continue to advance Maoist ideas.
+These groups generally believe that Mao's ideas were betrayed before they could be fully or properly implemented.